 To say that I love music would be an understatement.
 Music is my life force and often embodies my emotional state.
-I love discovering new, weird, and obscure songs and bands, and I used to review albums of all genres (ask me about the time I interviewed a band at the Ambassador of Iceland's house).
+I love discovering new, weird, and obscure songs and bands (normal and popular ones too).
+I even used to review albums of all genres for a relatively popular blog.
+The last hurrah was when I interviewed a band at the Ambassador of Iceland's house for a media-only event.

-I highly value logic, reasoning, science, and just general knowledge about the world and people around me.
+I highly value logic, reasoning, science, and general knowledge about the world and people around me.
 Willful ignorance, lack of critical thinking, and pseudoscience are some of my biggest pet peeves.
 But, I also try to be as objective and open to other people's beliefs as possible, and I love having science-based philosophical arguments.
-For instance, do you believe in free will or not?
-I find compelling arguments in either direction.

 I work out a lot and try to mix up my routine with a wide variety of exercises so that I'm always challenging my physical limits.
 Participating in advanced Pilates and resistance band classes at work has really helped me develop greater body awareness, core strength, and flexibility.
 When not in a class, I take full advantage of my office's free fitness facility during my lunch break.
 I've also studied various styles of martial arts on and off for over 20 years and am currently practicing Muay Thai.

-My hand–eye coordination is pretty on point, despite occasional bouts of slapstickesque clumsiness, but it only comes in handy for catching receipts or dollar bills flying off an outdoor table on a windy day.
+My hand–eye coordination is pretty on point, despite occasional bouts of slapstickesque clumsiness, but its only real-world application so far is my preternatural talent for catching receipts or dollar bills flying off outdoor tables on windy days.

 I'm also very good at improvising silly stories on the spot.
 Give me three random nouns, and I'll come up with something ridiculous and amusing.